Substance Abuse, Trauma, Depression, Grief, Couples, Family, Anxiety, Teens, Adults

-My name is Dwight Hignite.
-I am a Licensed Professional Counselor.
-I have been working in the mental health field since 2009.
-In my previous career I had many people coming to me for guidance and advice.
-I soon realized that I didn’t have all the tools I needed to truly help them, so I enrolled in the graduate program at John Brown University in 2008.
-I soon found that counseling was my passion.
-A year later I started as a mental health paraprofessional at a local mental health agency.
-I worked for that agency until June of 2021.
-During my time there I worked mostly in the school-based setting with teenagers and their families.
-I have a bachelor’s degree in education from Northeastern State University in Tahlequah.
-Working with teenagers was very rewarding.
-I was deeply grateful to have been given an opportunity to be a support for those who had no one on their side.
-However, my focus had always been on working with adults.
-In 2019 I had the opportunity to do just that and began working with adult clients in a clinical setting.
+Dwight is a Licensed Professional Counselor.
+He has been working in the mental health field since 2009.
+In his previous career, he had many people coming to him for guidance and advice, but he soon realized that he didn’t have all the tools he needed to truly help them, so he enrolled in the graduate program at John Brown University in 2008.
+He soon found that counseling was his passion.
+A year later, Dwight started as a mental health paraprofessional at a local mental health agency, and worked there until June of 2021.
+During his time there, he worked mostly in the school-based setting with teenagers and their families.
+Dwight has a Bachelor’s degree in Education from Northeastern State University in Tahlequah.
+Working with teenagers was very rewarding for him.
+He was deeply grateful to have been given an opportunity to be a support for those who had no one on their side.
+However, Dwight’s focus had always been on working with adults.
+In 2019, he had the opportunity to do just that and began working with adult clients in a clinical setting.

-As a clinician I tend to focus on building a genuine, warm and positive relationship.
-I believe that every person has within themselves the power to heal.
-I see my job as providing my client with a safe and supportive place for them to discover their own strengths.
-I use stories and metaphors in therapy to help the client discover deeper truths about themselves.
-I also use techniques from a counseling theory called Internal Family Systems and have had much success with it.
-I have experience treating depression, anxiety, obsessive-compulsive disorder and especially trauma.
-In addition, I received a certification in addictive and compulsive behavior from Capella University in 2016 and have experience working with clients with drug and alcohol addictions.
+As a clinician, Dwight tends to focus on building a genuine, warm and positive relationship.
+He believes that every person has within themselves the power to heal.
+He sees his job as providing his client with a safe and supportive place for them to discover their own strengths.
+He uses stories and metaphors in therapy to help the client discover deeper truths about themselves.
+Dwight also uses techniques from a counseling theory called Internal Family Systems and has had much success with it.
+He has experience treating depression, anxiety, obsessive-compulsive disorder and especially trauma.
+In addition, he received a certification in addictive and compulsive behavior from Capella University in 2016 and has experience working with clients with drug and alcohol addictions.

-I have two daughters who I am extremely proud of and eight grandchildren ranging from 2 ½ to 19 years old.
-I grew up without a grandfather, so I spend much of my time being the grandfather that I never had to my grandkids.
-My hobbies include building model airplanes, reading and history.
-Many people find my sense of humor off beat, but I try to use it with clients to put them at ease.
-My family, however, must deal with it.
+Dwight has two daughters who he is extremely proud of and eight grandchildren ranging from 2 ½ to 19 years old.
+He grew up without a grandfather, so he spends much of his time being the grandfather that he never had to my grandkids.
+His hobbies include building model airplanes, reading and history.
+Many people find Dwight’s sense of humor off-beat, but he tries to use it with clients to put them at ease.